 Are photons either bunched or unbunched, or are these particular cases of a wider phenomenon?
-Here we will show that bunched and unbunched photons are indeed two extreme cases of a process parameterized by a continuous parameter, called the bunching parameter, and (mainly) we will suggest a bunching interferometer that can be used for the construction and measurement of the full range of values of the above bunching parameter.
-Finally, as an application of the bunching parameter, we will show how the dip graph of the HOM effect is generalized.
+Here we will show that bunched and unbunched photons are indeed two extreme cases of a process parameterized by a continuous parameter, called the bunching parameter, and (mainly) we will suggest the state orthogonality interferometer that can be used for the construction and measurement of the full range of values of the above bunching parameter.
+Finally, as an application of the bunching parameter, we will show how the HOM effect is generalized.

 Introduction

 The exchange degeneracy symmety of identical particles gives rise to a new kind of interference, the interference between the particles’ wave functions.
 This interference plays a role in several important quantum physics effects, e.g. the electron configuration of atoms, behavior of light, Fermi-Dirac and Boss- Einstein statistics, and many more.
 Among those is the bosons bunching of indistinguishing bosons (also named bosons enhancements).
 Bunching refers to the preference of indistinguishing bosons to be found in the same state compared to distinguishing particles under the same scenario.
 The footprint of bosons bunching is found in a variety of cases.
-(To mention a few: Brown effect [1], HOM [2], Gיhosh Mandel [3], atomic optics [4]).
+To mention a few:

+Hanbury Brown-Twiss effect [1], HOM [2], Gיhosh Mandel [3], atomic optics [4].

 Feynman [5] gave a quantified measure of the bosons bunching.
-He showed that the probability of finding indistinguishing bosons in the same state is higher than for $N$ distinguishing bosons (see [6])
+He showed that the probability of finding indistinguishing bosons in the same state is higher than for distinguishing bosons (see [6])

 However, it has been shown that this picture is more subtle, and in fact, Feynman's claim does not hold in general.
 For example, in [7] it is shown that the measure of a spatial probability of indistinguishing bosons is equal to those of distinguishing bosons.
 That is, the doesn't hold, and in fact, it is not well defined in the limiting case where the detector size goes to zero [8].